janujahnavi809-blip/student-internship-hub/README.md

 Student Internship Application Portal

 Project Description
 This project is a web application that allows students to apply for internships online.
-The application provides a simple interface where students can view internship information and submit their application.
-The project is built using React with Vite and uses Express for handling APIs.
+The portal provides a simple interface where students can view internship details and submit their applications.
+The project is developed using React with Vite and TypeScript, and it uses a backend server to handle API requests.

 Technologies Used
-##React JS##
+React JS
 TypeScript
 Vite
 Node.js